 Can I Transfer Them to Another Plate?

 I bake my wreath on the same pan I'm serving from so I don't have any mishaps along the way.
-It would be sad to lose any of those piggies!
+It would be sad to lose any of those lil smokies!

 Serve Pigs In A Blanket Wreath with barbecue sauce and ranch dressing for the salad.
-Or, try these additional ideas for dipping sauces...
+Or, try these additional ideas to discover a new favorite dipping sauce...

 - raspberry jam mixed with fresh rosemary

 - yellow or dijon mustard

 - blue cheese dip mixed with green onions

 - Sprinkle the crescent dough with flour to help it roll easier.